Cloud GPU Pricing

 What's the main difference between A100 and H100 GPUs for AI development?

 H100s offer up to 4x the performance of A100s in specific workloads, particularly those using higher bandwidth memory and NVIDIA's Hopper architecture.
-However, A100s provide better cost-performance for most fine-tuning tasks, model inference, and development work, making them the optimal choice for 80% of AI development tasks.
+However, A100s provide better cost-performance for most fine-tuning tasks, model inference, and development work, making them a great choice for many AI development tasks.

 How much can I save by switching from major cloud providers to specialized GPU rental services?